Are apprenticeships the answer to women in tech?

 You have to trust that they want you to succeed and reach those goals, and will guide you on that path.
 Women need visible leaders they can relate to, who can inspire them to set their ambitious targets for themselves.

-The core theme coming out of the webinar was the need for a cultural shift.
+The core theme coming out of the panel was the need for a cultural shift.
 If a business wants to attract and retain a diverse workforce, the business must provide training on unconscious bias.

 What are some top tips to change a culture?